Short-term rental turnover volume doesn’t have to slow down your long-term leasing.

 Supplemental Income for Property Owners

-Homeowners use platforms like Airbnb or VRBO to rent spare rooms or entire properties, supplementing household income.
+Homeowners use platforms like Airbnb or Vrbo to rent spare rooms or entire properties, supplementing household income.
 A study examining Airbnb’s economic effects found that the average host earns $7,900 per year source.
 This income helps some families afford mortgage payments or remain in expensive neighborhoods.
 However, the same research noted significant concerns about housing market effects and regulatory challenges.
-The distribution of this income is highly unequal—some hosts operate multiple properties as businesses while others rent occasionally.
-Studies show that in many cities, a small percentage of hosts control a large percentage of listings, suggesting professional investors rather than occasional home-sharers dominate the market.
+The distribution of this income is highly unequal.
+Some hosts operate multiple properties as businesses while others rent occasionally.
+Studies show that in many cities, a minority of hosts control the majority of listings, suggesting professional investors rather than occasional home-sharers dominate the market.

 Housing Market Tradeoffs and Community Concerns